benTierneyA98/GRPC_API/README.md

-# GRPC_API
+# gRPC_API
-Development  of GRPC API using .proto file
+Development  of gRPC API using .proto file